stenterstal/stenterstal.com/_projects/gilianeverink.md

 ![aaa](/assets/blog/gilianeverink.nl/preview.png)

 A friend of mine approached me with the question if I could make a simple minimalist website for him to replace his default namecheap parking page.
-His domain is generally only used to host mail but some more technological knowledgeable people might try to browse to [gilianeverink.nl](https://gilianeverink.nl)
+His domain is generally only used to host mail but some more technological knowledgeable people might try to browse to [gilianeverink.nl](https://gilianeverink.nl) when handing them your email adress.

 I made a simple one-page design with React+Typescript+Vite using `yarn create vite`.
 Instead of CSS I like to use SCSS so I can nest styles and use variables.
 The site features a single CSS media query for a correct display on mobile phones.